foo-software/lighthouse-check-action/README.md

   </tr>
 </table>

-## How is this Project Differs from Similar
+## How this Project Differs from Similar

 Simple implementation with just the `urls` input populated or choose from a variety of features below to utilize.
 See the [example utilizing features](#example-usage).